Canadian Association for Translation Studies

 The Canadian Association for Translation Studies (CATS) [fr: Association canadienne de traductologie] is a Canadian non-profit organization that promotes research on translation, writing, terminology, and interpretation.
-It is a member of the Federation for the Humanities and Social Sciences, an organization that represents Canadian universities and scholarly associations.

 History

 The Canadian Association for Translation Studies was founded in 1987.
+It is a member of the Federation for the Humanities and Social Sciences, an organization that represents Canadian universities and scholarly associations.